211darshan/WeatherDataCollector/README.md

 3. RUN:
 ---------------------
 -Open a terminal or command prompt and run:
--Navigate to WeatherSyncJob and then run below commands -dotnet restore
+- Navigate to WeatherSyncJob and then run below commands
+- dotnet restore
--dotnet build
+- dotnet build
--dotnet run --project WeatherSyncJob
+- dotnet run --project WeatherSyncJob

 4. OUTPUT STRUCTURE